The Schumann Resonance – how does it affect our energy?

 The ionosphere (/aɪˈɒnəˌsfɪər/) is the ionized part of Earth’s upper atmosphere, from about 60 km (37 mi) to 1,000 km (620 mi) altitude, a region that includes the thermosphere and parts of the mesosphere and exosphere.
 The ionosphere is ionized by solar radiation.
 (Wikipedia.com).

-Some of these waves have just the right wavelength to combine and create an atmospheric ‘heartbeat’ known as the Schumann Resonance.
+Some of these waves have just the right wavelength to combine and create an atmospheric ‘heartbeat’.

-Measurable Schumann Resonance occurs when the waves of energy are as long as the circumference of the Earth – or twice, or three times as long.
+Measurable Schumann Resonance occurs as a result of the energy waves measuring the same length as the circumference of the Earth.
+Schumann Resonance also occurs when the waves are twice, or three times as long.

 Shortly after W.O.
 Schumann published his research, a physician called Dr. Ankermuller made the connection between the Schumann Resonance and the alpha rhythm of brain waves. (heartmath.org).